raphaellueckl/iota_quickstart/readme.md

 ## Setting up a wallet
 Install the mobile or the desktop client.
 If your are asked for which kind of node you want to be, choose the light node option.
+Keep in mind, that only the desktop wallet is an "official" one, so if you plan to hodl long term, I suggest you go with that one.

 - Desktop Wallets: https://github.com/iotaledger/wallet/releases
 - Android Wallet: [Play Store](https://play.google.com/store/apps/details?id=org.iota.wallet)